 Other research includes immunotherapy , which are treatments designed to boost the body's natural defenses to fight the cancer.
 There is much interest in a specific area of immunotherapy called “checkpoint inhibitors,” such as PD-1 or CTLA4 targeted agents.
 Examples of immunotherapy agents are nivolumab or ipilimumab (Yervoy).
 These agents help the immune system activate and often cause tumors to shrink.
 Some of these agents work better in combination with other treatment types.
 Clinical trials about each agent and different combinations for uterine cancer are ongoing.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current uterine cancer treatments in order to improve patients’ comfort and quality of life.
+- Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current endometrial cancer treatments to improve patients’ comfort and quality of life.